opensearch-project/documentation-website/_security/authentication-backends/openid-connect.md

 * Automatic key fetching

-  The security plugin automatically retrieves the public key for validating the JSON web tokens (JWTs) from the JSON web key set (JWKS) endpoint of your IdP.
+  The security plugin automatically retrieves the public key for validating the JSON Web Tokens (JWTs) from the JSON Web Key Set (JWKS) endpoint of your IdP.
 You don't have to configure keys or shared secrets in `config.yml`.

 * Key rollover